Bacot, Anthony lead No. 5 UNC past Elon 75-61

 Elon: The Phoenix looked nothing like a team still chasing its first Division I victory of the season.
 Elon led 33-32 at halftime despite missing 13 of its final 15 shots of the first half — many of them wide-open looks — and the signature highlight might have been Sheffield’s posterizing, one-handed dunk on Justin Pierce midway through the half.
 Plenty of encouraging things in this one for first-year coach Mike Schrage — a former member of Mike Krzyzewski’s staff at Duke who was quite comfortable in the Smith Center’s visitors’ locker room.

+“The first 20 minutes, we’ll take, but I thought the start of the second half, they really imposed their will,” Schrage said.
+“I thought we got worn down trying to fight them.”

-North Carolina: The Tar Heels’ youth and inexperience was evident early in this one - noted time-out hoarder Roy Williams burned one 2 minutes, 9 seconds in after a particularly sloppy turnover.
-But they flipped the switch at halftime and took over with their electric point guard and freshman big man leading the way.
+North Carolina: The Tar Heels’ youth and inexperience was evident early in this one — Williams, a noted time-out hoarder, burned one 2 minutes, 9 seconds in after a particularly sloppy turnover. (“Earliest one in my history, I’m sure,” he quipped.
+“Doesn’t have a lot of competition.”)
+But they flipped the switch at halftime and took over early in the second half with their freshman big man leading the way, then made enough plays to ride out the victory.

 UP NEXT